sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

       }
     }

-You can do this in the Log Forwarder’s Logstash instance, or in the receiving Logstash instance.
+You can do this either in the Log Forwarder’s Logstash instance, or in the receiving Logstash instance.
 It doesn’t really matter.

 After applying the configuration, you should see events like this in the receiving Logtash instance: